August 31st, Year of our Fair Lord 10, Central City, Capital Mansion

 “It’s an old thing, but do you like it?” the President boasted cheerfully.
 “Got it from Mr. Wheeler.
 I knew it’d look better here.
 I’ve good taste.”

-Gheda found herself turning in her fingers something she’d dug out of the pile of evidence when asked to examine the terrorists’ possessions.
+Gheda found herself turning something in her fingers something.
+She’d dug it out of the pile of the terrorists’ possessions she’d been asked to examine.
 It was a large silver coin, the sort you could only imagine turning about a bit, not putting to use at a grocery store counter.
 She couldn’t imagine it sitting in a cash register’s change drawer (and Gheda could usually imagine anything).

 “But, Ms. Gheda, we do need your final say on the matter at hand,” the President added presently.

 Gheda shut her eyes to the loveliness of the golden office and tuned into the darkness instead.
 Very few outside of this room knew she could do it.
 It had started when she was younger, working as a field hand in New Jersey.
 You learned things when your hands were busy and your mind was bored.
 You learned how to listen to the comings and goings of people, to know what words made them angry or calm, roiled or at ease.
-The darkness was the Fair Folk’s hunter, but it was also a kind of sounding board, a collection of captured emotions the Fair Folk used especially to be an echo of the greater mood of the captive nation.
+The darkness was the Fair Folk’s hunter, but like pursued like; it had been made up of captured emotions the Fair Folk had gathered from the greater mood of the captive nation, and it could act like a sounding board.
 To know it was to know the audience to whom her stories would eventually be spoken.

 At this moment, it hovered over the capital like a wounded animal, just as ready to strike its masters as any stranger drawing near to it.
 What kind of story would it take, Gheda let her prodding mind ask, to call that darkness to heel?
 That was the trick really.
 It wasn’t about the truth of words.
 It was about the truth of feelings.
-You found the words that worked, and you spoke them out in faith.
-They’d never fail you.
+People remembered the feelings.
+Find the words that worked, speak them out in faith, and they’d never fail you.

 “They’re homegrown terrorists,” she announced at last, “we can stick to that part, but… Say they’re the children of immigrants, but they knew they couldn’t act alone, so they went south to bargain, and to buy their lives from General Gao.
 They’re addicted to sucking Westfall’s teat.
 They’re willing to help Gao undermine our government and lead the Eastasians to establishing military rule.
 He just needed people who knew the language and the lay of the land.”